My Story Of Recovery

 Choosing recovery has been a long, complex and winding road but it has been the greatest work and gift of my life.

-As I started to dismantle the complex issues that scarred my spirit and began to unlearn, unpack, unravel and metabolise all of the stories, beliefs and rules that had informed my life for so long, I started to find a glimmer of faith in myself.
+As I started to dismantle the complex issues that scarred my spirit, and began to unlearn, unpack, unravel and metabolise all of the stories, beliefs and rules that had informed my life for so long, I started to find a glimmer of faith in myself.

 I learnt how to be kind to myself and gradually replaced that harsh, mean, shaming voice in my head with a more caring and wise one.